millerms/CranburyChiropractic/_pages/services/balance-stability.md

 ---

 ## Overview
-If you don’t feel steady, we’ll figure out why and make a simple plan to improve it.
+If you don’t feel steady, we’ll figure out why and build a simple plan that fits your day.
 We look at three systems that drive balance:
 {: .reveal .reveal--fade }

 - **Visual** (eyes) — where you are in space